Two Paths

 By Erik Horbacz · February 2026

-There’s a useful distinction that most conversations about AI adoption are missing, and I think it’s the one that matters most right now.
+There’s a useful distinction that most conversations about AI adoption are missing.

 The distinction is between task delegation and identity outsourcing.
 They can look identical from the outside — both involve handing something to AI that you used to do yourself — but the internal experience is completely different, and the long-term consequences are on opposite ends of the spectrum.